The Implications of Auto-Enrolment for Business Owners

 Proposed Contribution Structure:

 According to the proposed scheme, which is subject to specific draft legislation, both employers and employees will contribute matching amounts.
 In the first year, the suggested contribution rate is 3.5% of the employee’s salary.
 This means the employer and employee each contribute 1.5%, while the state adds an additional 0.5%.
+Understanding these contributions is essential for business owners to navigate the new regulations effectively.

-Implications for Higher Tax Rate Earners:
+Implications of Auto Enrolment for Business Owners and Higher Tax Rate Earners:

 Projected Contribution Increase: